31 Best Trout Lures Of 2023 Rated By Trout Guides

 Spoons For Trout

-Spoons are great for big and small trout but be careful which ones you buy because some are best for casting and others are only good for trolling.
+Spoons are great for big and small trout, but be careful which ones you buy because some are better for casting, while others are only good for trolling.

 Best Spoon Sizes: 1″ and 2″ spoons are great for smaller trout, and sizes 3″ to 5″ are what I use for big trout.